JustinKuli/ocm-enhancements/enhancements/sig-policy/74-order-policy-execution/README.md

 that status field, the policy will remain in a pending state until the status field appears with the correct value, but we will notify the user that `status.complianceState` is missing in the policy status message.

+Since PolicySets should be allowed as dependencies, but those resources only exist on the hub, we propose that the propagator should replace the PolicySet dependency with all the individual policies that are in that set.
+So the root policy would declare a PolicySet, but in the replicated policies only the Policies in that set would be seen.

 We plan on writing info about templates that fail the dependency check, such as what objects the template is waiting on, to the policy status in addition